kabilan1290/crypto/challenge/inctf quals/README.md

         print("Are you for real??")
 ```

-- The challange runs on the remote instance where we have to give the value of d  to decrypt the flag
+- The challange runs on the remote instance where we have to give the value of d  to decrypt the flag.
 - We were given with values of p and q when running the instance.

 ```
 pq = [9271027477113701235755350545719977174599676462901577644714811380208294215204090221612185375557990680124488952535641704656501628556848766875472425673189497, 9138046549037796433974516840615141901475690892121490151554506619221318177641251570519278540381108700024825885518437955535114986879514659998608890291099949]
 ```
-- RSA simple caculations
+#### RSA simple caculations

 ```
 p = pq[0]